Railway hotel tender case: CBI searches underway at Rabri Devi's Patna residence

-The Central Bureau of Investigation (CBI) on Tuesday continued searches at Rabri Devi's Patna residence over the railway hotel tender case, son Tejwashwi Yadav questioned.
+The Central Bureau of Investigation (CBI) on Tuesday continued searches at Rabri Devi's Patna residence over the railway hotel tender case, son Tejashwi Yadav questioned.

 Rabri's son Tejashwi was interrogated by ED for eight and half hours on October 10.
 He was questioned about money laundering in the railway hotel allotment case as the agency was unsatisfied with the earlier probe.